 To apply for the Professional Review Process, you must:

-- Be a full member of the Institute of Directors
+• Be a full Member or Fellow of the Institute of Directors in good standing.

 The Professional Review Process

-- Attend an interview with two peers drawn from an IoD UK panel consisting of Chartered Directors, Members and Fellows of the Institute.
-Interviews may take place, by arrangement, in the IoD offices in London or, alternatively, in Dublin.
+• Attend an interview with two peers drawn from an IoD UK panel consisting of Chartered Directors, Members and Fellows of the Institute.
+Interviews will take place online.

-- The purpose of the interview is to obtain further information about the applicant's experience and contribution as a director, as outlined in the portfolio of experience.
+• The purpose of the interview is to obtain further information about the applicant's experience and contribution as a Director, as outlined in the overview of experience.

 Fee